 Below are some descriptions of recent and current projects.
 I have omitted several papers that are at or close to the refereeing stage.

-In 'An Epistemic Account of Metaphysical Equivalence' (link to penultimate version; forthcoming in Philosophical Perspectives), I argue for the unified perspective thesis, which says that we can only be justified in believing that two theories, T and T', are metaphysically equivalent if there is some way that we can see the two theories as unified into a single theory, T+, which says nothing over and above either T or T'.
+In 'An Epistemic Account of Metaphysical Equivalence' (in Philosophical Perspectives, link to official version here), I argue for the unified perspective thesis, which says that we can only be justified in believing that two theories, T and T', are metaphysically equivalent if there is some way that we can see the two theories as unified into a single theory, T+, which says nothing over and above either T or T'.
 I show that metametaphysicians of most stripes (including neocarnapians) should accept this thesis.
 I then explore one potential way of cashing it out, by appealing to a revised version of common definitional extension.
 I show that this way of cashing out the unified perspective thesis rules out quantifier variance, and finally briefly discuss the position the quantifier variantist is in with respect to finding a way to respect the thesis more generally.

 In 'Metaphysical Realism and Logical Realism', I give a conditional argument that metaphysical realism (and certain kinds of scientific realism) entail logical realism.
 I take it that this is independently interesting, because many metaphysical realists don't seem to think that logical realism is true.
 But it is also of special interest to the humble realist project: it suggests that, insofar as we want to preserve metaphysical realism, we should not be quick to become skeptics about logical realism even if worldly logical structure is deeply unfamiliar (and perhaps unknowable).